 If he had not tried to be as great a prince as his brother, if he had been content to suit better with lesser company and to never overstep his inglorious talents, might he have lived happily?
 Might he have never learned the terrible truth of his unbelonging?
 Had not there been times when he accomplished feats of unquestionable value with the very capacities his brethren scorned, when he was called temperate by his father and it was not the insult but the virtue that was meant?
 Contentment could come from such things, if one was willing to be satisfied by them.
 If one abandoned one's ambitions for equality, forgot but both of you were born to be kings.

-Second prince of Asgard for all of his life.
-Could blood be so much stronger than culture?
+Raised a prince of Asgard for all of his life, could blood be so much stronger than culture?
 It was not even whispered, but spoken loudly that the blood of Odin once ran thick with that of giants.
-Whether such a thing could be believed and what it should mean if it were was not a question his generation had devoted any time to pondering.
+Whether such a thing could be believed, and what it should mean if it were, was not a question his generation had devoted any time to pondering.
 Enemy was enemy and this enemy was monstrous.
+His parents and his masters had told him only of the glory and rightness of their victories, of his solemn duty to continue the legacy when the peace was threatened again.
+The Jotun were bloodthirsty, covetous, they would arise and grasp at the weak, and all princes were born to guardianship; the inevitable war was more a birthright than the unlikely throne for Odin's second son.

 'But he is my father.'

 'That is different, Your Highness.
 There are many sonships.
 There is blood, there is fealty, there is magic.
-You are all.'
+You are all, that is your privilege and your burden.'

 'Only me.
 He's my father.'